CocoaheadsSKG/cocoaheadsskg.github.io/_posts/2016-11-22-#10-Sleight-of-Hand.md

 ---
 layout: post
-title: Meetup 10 - "Sleight Of Hand
+title: Meetup 10 - "Sleight Of Hand"
 ---

 #### When